 This is a pretty widespread oral health issue, affecting millions of people in the UK.
 Even if you don't smoke yourself, you likely know someone who does.
 In this article, we're going to look at why smokers' teeth get stained, and the other effects of smoking on teeth that you should be aware of.

 And of course, if you're looking for a way to remove teeth stains caused by smoking, we have some recommendations for whitening solutions and other treatments.

 What does smoking do to your teeth?

 You already know that you can get stains on teeth from smoking.
-In fact, people who smoke are twice as likely to report tooth discoloration as those who don't.
+In fact, people who smoke are twice as likely to report tooth discolouration as those who don't.
 But why are smoking teeth stains so distinctive?

 Nicotine, a primary chemical substance in tobacco, becomes brown as soon as it comes into contact with oxygen.
 However, this chemical reaction that nicotine undergoes is not the only culprit behind smoking stains on teeth.
 The porous nature of the tooth enamel allows for the easy absorption of nicotine particles.
-This causes teeth to become discoloured, but the staining is not uniform because of the process of inhalation.
+This causes teeth to become discoloured, however, the staining is not uniform because of the process of inhalation.
 It's usually only the edges and gum lines that show significant discolouration.

 Does smoking cause tooth decay?